-The means test was created in 2005, when the Bankruptcy Act was amended.
-One of the main goals Congress had in changing the rules was to prevent abuse of the bankruptcy process by debtors.
-By forcing higher income debtors to use Chapter 13, the means test requires them to pay back some or all of their debt in Chapter 13, rather than allowing them to discharge their debt in Chapter 7.
+The main goal of the means test is to require higher-earning debtors to pay back some or all of their debt in Chapter 13, rather than allowing them to discharge their debt in Chapter 7.
 Although Chapter 7 filers may lose any property they can't protect with an available exemption, they don't have to directly repay any debt.
 Unless they own valuable nonexempt property they really want to keep, most filers who have a choice opt for Chapter 7.

 To take the means test, you must first compare your monthly income in the six months before you file for bankruptcy to the median income in your state.
 If your income is less than the median, you have passed the means test and are eligible to use Chapter 7.
 If your income exceeds the median, you must figure out whether you would have enough left over, after subtracting certain expenses, to repay some portion of your debt.

 The first part of the means test compares your "current" monthly income to the median income in your state for a household of your size.
-(You can find links to each state's median, and other state-specific bankruptcy resources, by selecting your state from the list on our Bankruptcy in Your State page.)
+(You can find links to each state's median, and other state-specific bankruptcy resources, by selecting your state from the list on our Bankruptcy in Your State page--although you should verify the accuracy of the figures because they regularly change.)
 If your income is less than the median, you may use Chapter 7; if not, you must do some more calculations to figure out whether you're eligible.

 (Learn more about what constitutes current monthly income for the bankruptcy means test.)

 If your income exceeds the state median, the means test continues--and gets a lot more complicated.
-You must figure out whether you would have enough disposable income left, after subtracting allowed expenses, to pay off at least some of your unsecured debts (credit card bills, medical debt, and so on).
+You must figure out whether you would have enough disposable income left, after subtracting allowed expenses, to pay off some of your unsecured debts (credit card bills, medical debt, and so on).
 If your disposable income is equal to our more than a minimum amount set by law, you will not be allowed to use Chapter 7.
 If you want to file for bankruptcy, you'll have to use Chapter 13 instead.
-And, because your income exceeds the state median, you will have to use a five-year repayment plan (those whose income is less than the state median can repay debts over only three years, if they choose to use Chapter 13).
+And, because your income exceeds the state median, you will have to use a five-year repayment plan (those whose income is less than the state median can repay debts over only three years if they choose to use Chapter 13).

 Once you supply your zip code, the calculator uses the current applicable income and expense standards for your state, region, and family size to help determine your eligibility.
-You'll still have to supply your own financial information, but at least you won't have to look up all of the relevant data for your area--or do any math.
+You'll still have to supply your own financial information, but you won't have to look up all of the relevant data for your area--or do any math.